Addiction Treatment Instead of Jail Time is Starting to Spread

 In the late 1990s, Arizona became the first state to forego the incarceration of non-violent drug offenders in favor of treatment.
 The program was deemed a financial success from the start, saving the state an estimated $2.5 million in its first year of implementation.

 More recently, legal professionals in Pima County have taken notice of the benefits of treatment over jail time.
-After a successful implementation of their Juvenile Detention Alternatives Initiative, which resulted in a 90 percent decrease of Tucson’s juvenile detention population, a similar program for adult offenders was put in place.
+After a successful implementation of their Juvenile Detention Alternatives Initiative, which resulted in a 90 percent decrease in Tucson’s juvenile detention population, a similar program for adult offenders was put in place.

 The County Attorney’s Drug Treatment Alternative to Prison (DTAP) program is designed to provide rehabilitation in the form of addiction treatment to individuals addicted to illicit drugs.
 First implemented in 2013, DTAP remains the only program of its kind in Arizona.

 Despite the success of DTAP, some Arizona lawmakers still favor jail time in drug possession cases, especially when opioids are involved.
 The recently proposed House Bill 2241 seeks to impose mandatory minimum sentences on individuals who manufacture or transport opioids, including heroin and fentanyl.
-While proponents are touting the bill as a solution to the national opioid epidemic, opponents of HB 2241 believe that the bill leaves a large grey area when it comes to distinguishing personal possession from the intent to sell.
+While proponents are touting the bill as a solution to the national opioid epidemic, opponents of HB 2241 believe that the legislation leaves a large grey area when it comes to distinguishing personal possession from the intent to sell.

 Looking to the Future of Addiction Treatment